-When you are buying a property, it’s a good idea to keep in mind the following ratios that can help you in judging whether this is a good investment or not.
+When you are buying a property, or investing through online real estate crowdfunding platforms. it’s a good idea to keep in mind the following ratios that can help you in judging whether this is a good investment or not.

 Look at the median price and median rent for the area in which you are considering buying a property.
 You will want to favor lower ratios versus higher ones.